Split, Croatia Cruise Port Guide

 Split is the second-largest city in Croatia and the principal urban center of Dalmatia, situated on the eastern shore of the Adriatic Sea.
 As the administrative seat of Split-Dalmatia County and the largest city on the Croatian coast, it serves as a key economic, cultural, and transportation hub for the region.

-What to do
+Things to do

 Split is the second-largest city in Croatia and the principal urban center of Dalmatia, situated on the eastern shore of the Adriatic.
 As the administrative seat of Split-Dalmatia County and the largest city on the Croatian coast, it serves as a key economic, cultural,.
 Developed around the historic core of Diocletian's Palace and extending across a central peninsula toward its surrounding suburbs and hinterland, Split combines.
 For a shore day in Split, choose one main activity first, then keep time for meals, walking, and the return to the pier.